 “People with depression already suffer from hopelessness,” he adds, “and the problem can become worse if they take a medication that is ineffective.”

 A major reason for setting up EMBARC was because an earlier study that Dr. Trivedi led had found that nearly two-thirds of people fail to respond adequately to their first depression medication.

 Most people have moments of sadness or feeling low that can last for days, particularly following distressing events.
-Depression, however, is a psychiatric condition in which these and other symptoms are more severe and do not go away.
+Depression, however, is a

 The symptoms of depression include persistent feelings of sadness and hopelessness and loss of interest in activities that were once enjoyable.